ananthoju24/nextstep/README.md

 # nextstep
-This will help you to chose the right step in your career
+This will help you to choose the right step in your career